oroinc/documentation/backend/api/how-to.rst

 Configure a Nested Association
 ------------------------------

-Sometimes a relationship with a group of entities is implemented as two fields, "entityClass" and "entityId", rather than |many-to-one extended association|.
+Sometimes a relationship with a group of entities is implemented as two fields, "entityClass" and "entityId", rather than a :ref:`multi-target associations <book-entities-extended-entities-multi-target-associations>`.
 But in the API these fields should be represented as a regular relationship.
 To achieve this, a special data type named ``nestedAssociation`` was implemented.
 For example, let us suppose that an entity has two fields ``sourceEntityClass`` and ``sourceEntityId`` and you need to expose them in API as ``source`` relationship.
 To achieve this, use the following configuration:

 .. code-block:: yaml